Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Method

 NARF first trains an extra lightweight selector $S$ in the local space to decide which part a global 3D location ${\bf x}$ belongs to.
 Specifically, it outputs the probability $p^k$ of ${\bf x}$ belonging to the $k^{th}$ part.
 Then NARF computes color $c$ and density $\sigma$ at the location ${\bf x}$ from a concatenation of local locations masked by the corresponding part probability $p^k$.

-where $\gamma$ is a positional encoding~\cite{mildenhall2020nerf}, $\text{Cat}$ is the concatenation operation, and $G$ is implemented with a few MLP layers.
-The RGB color ${\bf C}$ and foreground mask value ${\bf M}$ for each pixel are generated by volumentric rendering~\cite{mildenhall2020nerf}.
-The network is trained with a reconstruction loss between the generated and ground truth color ${\bf C}$ and mask ${\bf M}$.
+where $\gamma$ is a positional encoding~\cite{mildenhall2020nerf}, $\text{Cat}$ is the concatenation operation, and $G$ is an MLP network.
+The RGB color ${\bf C}$ and foreground mask value ${\bf M}$ for each pixel are generated by volumetric rendering~\cite{mildenhall2020nerf}.
+The network is trained with a reconstruction loss between the generated and ground truth color $\hat{\bf C}$ and mask $\hat{\bf M}$,

+where $\mathcal R$ is the set of rays in each batch.
 Please refer to the original NARF paper~\cite{noguchi2021neural} for more details.